3mdeb/news-and-ideas/blog/content/post/2022-12-22-fobnail_application.md

 **TBD**

 ## Known issues

+Encryption keys bigger than 1KB are not supported.
+This is a side effect of making Token firmware use less RAM.
+We had to compromise between ability to provision platforms with real TPM and maximal size of files protected by Token, among other things.

 Attester assumes full control over TPM while it's running.
 This means that no other application can use TPM together with Attester, including another instance